Benefits for Disabled Widows or Widowers

 Call a Social Security Lawyer for Assistance with Your Claim

 Applying for widow’s or widower’s benefits can be a complicated process, which is why it is critical to have an experienced Social Security Disability lawyer by your side who can walk you through each stage of the process.
-The Social Security lawyers at Phillips Disability can help you gather medical records and other information that you need to develop your claim.
+The Social Security lawyers at Dayes Law Firm PC can help you gather medical records and other information that you need to develop your claim.
 We can also help you with all stages of the appeals process.

 We provide a free initial consultation and work on a contingency fee agreement, so you only pay for our services if you are approved for benefits.